LionSR/TeXRA/coauthor/README.md

 - Each task is usually defined in a separate Python file in the `tasks` directory (e.g., `edit_tex.py`, `edit_lecture.py`, `merge.py`).
 - These Python files define the main logic for each task, including argument parsing, file handling, and interaction with the AI model.
-- Associated prompt files (e.g., system prompts, user prompts) are stored in subdirectories within the `tasks` directory, named after the task (e.g., `tasks/article`, `tasks/lecture`).
+- Associated prompt files (e.g., system prompts, user prompts) are stored in XML format in subdirectories within the `tasks` directory, named after the task (e.g., `tasks/article`, `tasks/lecture`).
+These XML files contain the prompts that guide the AI model in generating outputs for the task.

 ### Adding New Tasks